Like this post? Help us by sharing it!

 Open your eyes, and breathe deeply.
 Quite nice, right?

-The opening scene of Bambi bears a simple truth: spending time among trees and birds and toadstools is good for the soul.
+The opening scene of Bambi bears a simple truth: spending time among trees, birds and toadstools is good for the soul.
 And that is the basis of shinrin-yoku.

 Shinrin-yoku roughly translates from Japanese to mean ‘forest bathing’.
-The term was coined in 1980’s Japan, and refers to the simple practise of spending quiet, appreciative time among nature for the improvement of mental and physical wellbeing.
+The term was coined in 1980s Japan, and refers to the simple practice of spending quiet, appreciative time among nature for the improvement of mental and physical wellbeing.
 And guess what: it’s good for you!
 Skipping ‘twixt the trees like a woodland nymph can reportedly:

 - reduce stress

 While it’d be easy to wave away these claims – after all, shinrin-yoku emerged in the same era that gifted us such short-lived fads as Jazzercise, the Abdominizer, and the ‘Buns of Steel’ workout video – there is plenty of scientific evidence for the benefits.
 Studies (links at the bottom) have shown that only 15-20 minutes in a park or other natural area can lead to a boost in mood, an improved attention span, and lower levels of cortisol – a key stress indicator responsible for our ‘fight or flight’ reflex.
 Too much cortisol and this reflex becomes over-sensitive, kicking in at weird times; pop into a crowded café for a cheeky croissant and suddenly: anxiety.

 Whoa whoa, back up.
 How’d this whole ‘forest bathing’ idea come about?